pillarjs/cookies/README.md

 * **Agnostic**: This library is optimized for use with [Keygrip](https://github.com/jed/keygrip), but does not require it; you can implement your own signing scheme instead if you like and use this library only to read/write cookies.
 Factoring the signing into a separate library encourages code reuse and allows you to use the same signing library for other areas where signing is needed, such as in URLs.

-* **Up-to-date**: Whereas the last library was built starting with an v0.1.* version of node without crypto or buffers, this one was built starting with v0.4.1.
-This means that it's a lot cleaner than the previous version, which was getting crufty after a year of API changes.

 ## API

 ### cookies = new Cookies( request, response, [ Object keygrip ] )